Skip to Content

 On your hour-long hawk walk, you’ll get to enjoy watching these majestic creatures soaring through the skies, and diving into magical woodlands, before returning to your waiting arm.

-6. The Quiet Man Museum
+10. The Quiet Man Museum

-Fans of the movie will love the Quiet Man Museum, but even if you’ve never seen the film, this is a fantastic place to visit.
 Situated in an authentic 1920s, whitewashed, thatch-roof cottage, an exact replica of the ‘White O’Morn’ cottage from the movie, the museum is full of artifacts, exhibitions, and costumes from the film.

-7. Cong Canal
+Cong Canal

 A number of beautiful stone bridges, aqueducts, and reinforced river banks remain close to the village.
 Other sections provide excellent trout fishing.

-8. Pigeonhole Cave
+12. Pigeonhole Cave

-Pigeon Hole cave in Cong
+Pigeon Hole Cave

 Within, there’s a subterranean stream that flows between Lough Mask and Lough Corrib.
 The name comes from the simple fact that it’s a popular place for pigeons to nest, but there’s a more interesting story to be told about Pigeonhole Cave.

-In Irish legend, it’s believed that a white fairy trout lives in the stream.
-She was once a beautiful young woman about to marry the king’s son, but he was murdered before they were wed.
+In Irish folklore, it’s said that a white fairy trout lives in the stream.
+She was once a beautiful young woman about to marry the king’s son, but he was done away with before they were wed.

 Mad with grief, the woman disappeared.

-It was said that she was taken by the fairies, who transformed her into a white trout.
+The story goes that she was taken by the fairies, who transformed her into a white trout.
 Said trout later appeared in the stream, and legend says she’s still there, waiting for her true love.

 Where to stay in Cong